-Below, find my “Cool Running’s in Kingston” for the next time you visit:
+Below, find my “Cool Running’s in Kingston”

-1. Hellshire Beach; turns out there are beaches on the south coast that are worth the trip.
-Lined with beautiful wooden shacks and jerk stations, Hellshire Beach has become famous for one very important thing; mouth watering lobster.
-Fresh and caught daily, you’ll find endless water-side huts to choose from to enjoy the perfectly seasoned treat, with a side of bammy (local yam), festival (fried dough) and a cold Red Stripe of course.
+1. Hellshire Beach.
+Turns out there are beaches on the south coast that are worth the trip.
+Lined with beautiful wooden shacks and jerk huts, let your nose lead you through Hellshire Beach , where the scotch bonnet peppa lobster is in abundance.
+Fresh and caught daily (in season) you’ll find endless water-side huts to choose from to enjoy the perfectly seasoned treat.
+With a side of bammy (local yam), festival (fried dough) and a cold Red Stripe of course, you’ll want to take your time as you savor in the seasonings in every bite.
 My pick, Bev and Son’s Jerk Hut with Chef Orrette.
 You won’t be disappointed.

 Where to stay: The Spanish Court Hotel.
 Although Kingston is the capitol city, the luxurious hotels and all-inclusive destinations tend to be situated on the north coast.
 I did manage to find a one of a kind villa-style hotel in the heart of New Kingston that I simply fell in love with.
 The Spanish Court Hotel sits perfectly in the heart of New Kingston and is walking distance to the attractions mentioned above (Devon House and Bob Marley Museum).
-It’s the perfect mix of charming, quiet and chic and a great place to come home to after lobsters and Red Stripes on Hellshire Beach.
-I found it to be a fabulous hidden gem in the heart of Kingston and the staff matched the ambiance of hotel.
+It’s the perfect mix of charm, quiet and chic and a great place to come home to after lobsters and Red Stripes on Hellshire Beach.
+I found it to be a fabulous hidden gem in the heart of bustling Kingston and the staff matched the ambiance of hotel.

 Written by Vanessa James.
 All opinions are my own.